MIKOLO321/Data-analytics/README.md

 Power BI – for dashboard creation and interactive visuals

-Excel / SQL – for data cleaning and preparation
+SQL – for data cleaning and preparation

 DAX – for advanced calculations and measures